-In past years, the only road to becoming a paramedic in Australia was completing a 3-year undergraduate course at university and then applying for a graduate position at a state ambulance service.
-Many people still pursue this avenue.
-In 2018, changes were introduced to protect the word ‘paramedic’ from being used by any person who has not been registered with the newly-formed Paramedicine Board of Australia by way of AHPRA.
+In past, the only way to become a paramedic in Australia was completing a 3-year undergraduate course at university and then applying for a graduate position at a state ambulance service.
+In 2018, changes were introduced to protect the word ‘paramedic’ from being used by any person who has not been registered with the Paramedicine Board of Australia by way of AHPRA.
 Therefore, to practise as a paramedic in Australia for new graduates, they must be degree-qualified and be registered.

 Paramedic registration does not however affect the private sector.
-Recently, there has been a shift towards privatisation of many areas of the health care industry—including patient transport, health care and pre-hospital emergency health care.
-This shift has made it more accessible to becoming a medic, Basic Life Support Medic, First Responder, offering a range of paramedic training options to suit your unique needs.
+Recently, there has been a shift towards privatisation of many aspects of the health care industry—including patient transport and pre-hospital emergency health care.
+This shift has made it easier to become a Basic/Advanced Life Support Medic by way of a nationally recognised training packages to suit your unique needs.

-For those looking to become a paramedic or medic and could not get into university, can start with the the Diploma of Paramedic Science.
-This 18-24 month course allows you to be qualified and working within the world of private paramedic practice science in a third of the time.
+For those looking to become a paramedic/medic and could not get into university, one of the proven pathways is to begin with the the HLT51020 – Diploma of Emergency Health Care.
+This 18-24 month course allows you to be qualified and working in the private sector.

 Click here for more information.

-The first step is to apply via the application link.
-Then your application is reviewed and you will be contacted to attend a phone interview to assess whether this career choice is the right fit for you at this time in your life.
+The first step is to apply.
+Then your application will be reviewed, then you will be contacted to attend a phone interview to assess whether this career choice is the right fit for you at this time in your life.

-After that, if you meet the criteria – you may proceed with formal emrolment.
+After that, if you meet the criteria – you may proceed with formal enrolment.

-No, this not a university course.
-As an online private training college, vocational training packages are on offer, rather than a Bachelor of Paramedic Science.
-These courses are designed to be studied online in your own time and get you into the workforce quickly, in entry-level and advanced life support medic roles, including as a qualified private sector medic.
-The Diploma of Paramedical Science can also referred to as a foundation course for studying paramedic science at university.
+No, the courses on offer are not university level.
+Vocational training packages are on offer because these packages are designed to be studied online in your own time, and prepare you to enter the workforce quickly, in entry-level and advanced life support medic roles, including as a qualified private sector medic.

 Definitely.
-We welcome you to come and visit the College (Gold Coast) and answer any questions you may have prior to beginning your studies.
+We welcome you to come and visit the Gold Coast training campus and our Course Advisors can answer any questions you may have.

 Unfortunately not.
-Due to the clinical placement and workshop requirements, international students are unable to apply.
+Due to the clinical placement and workshop requirements, international applications are not possible.

 You can apply for Credit Transfer or Recognised Prior Learning (RPL).